jyotsnad246/Traffic-Map/README.md

+# Map with Traffic Layer

-# Google Maps JavaScript Sample
+## Google Maps JavaScript Sample

 This sample is generated from @googlemaps/js-samples located at https://github.com/googlemaps/js-samples.